fiverbeyond/In-Otter-Words/_posts/2025-12-1-immigrant-or-alien.md

 Restrictionist voices seem very consistent here.
 In a united voice, I think they clearly make three claims about their usage of 'alien'.
-1) 'Alien' is preferred over 'immigrant' because between the two terms, 'alien' is the one used in Federal law.
+1) 'Alien' is preferred over 'immigrant' because between the two terms, 'alien' is the one used in Federal law.[^alien-definition]
 2) When discussing policy, we should generally use the same legal terms as are used in Federal law.
 3) There's nothing perjorative about using 'alien'.